-If the difference is positive this would be a 'terminal' or 'final' bonus, whereas if it is negative it would be via a 'market value reduction' (MVR).
+If the difference is positive this would be a 'terminal' or 'final' bonus, whereas if it is negative it would be via a 'market value adjustment' (MVA).

-Due to the risk of an MVR on surrender, With Profits funds are not the low-risk investments many holders believe they are, and they generally carry the same risks as a normal fund invested in a similar portfolio of shares, bonds, and property.
+Due to the risk of an MVA on surrender, With Profits funds are not the low-risk investments many holders believe they are, and they generally carry the same risks as a normal fund invested in a similar portfolio of shares, bonds, and property.
 These risks are, however, somewhat disguised by the way the unit price is shown to steadily rise.

-While most With Profits bonds can apply an MVR at any time, some have guarantees on fixed anniversary dates, usually after 10 years, where no MVR will be applied regardless of market conditions.
-In addition, there is normally no facility for a company to apply an MVR on surrender due to a plan holder passing away or for regular withdrawals up to a pre-set limit.
+While most bonds can apply an MVA at any time, some have guarantees or fixed anniversary dates, usually after 10 years, where no MVA will be applied regardless of market conditions.
+In addition, there is normally no facility for a company to apply an MVA on surrender due to a plan holder passing away or for regular withdrawals up to a pre-set limit.

 For a long-term investor wishing to avoid day-to-day fluctuation in capital values, a With Profits bond might have attractions.
-However, the possibility of an MVR being applied when capital is withdrawn, and the often low bonus rates, are negative factors.
+However, the possibility of an MVA being applied when capital is withdrawn, and the likelihood of bonus rates staying low in the future, are negative factors.

-While the above are significant differences between a life insurance bond and a collective investment fund, the most important difference is in the way they are taxed, which differs between onshore and offshore bond.
+While the above are significant differences between a life insurance bond and a collective investment fund, the most important difference is in the way they are taxed, which differs between onshore and offshore bonds.